 - Check your chosen brief.
-The What to Submit section will tell you the formats you can submit your response in.
-It'll be a combination of the following: video, JPEG, interactive, text and physical material. - 2.
-Find the full specifications for each format (file type, file size, etc) in the following pages.
-Make sure you meet these specs when preparing your work, or it may not be accepted or display properly at judging. - 3.
-Please note, if you are entering the Adobe Side Hustle brief the entry requirements will differ.
-You can find all the information you need in the Adobe Side Hustle brief pack, available in early 2019.
-For information on formats, please see below.
+The What to submit and how section will tell you the formats you can submit your response in.
+It'll be a combination of the following: video, JPEG, interactive, text and physical material. - Find the full specifications for each format (file type, file size, etc) in the following pages.
+Make sure you meet these specs when preparing your work, or it may not be accepted / may not display properly at judging.